bivol/cryptarsi/README.md

 Cryptarsi is designed to work straight from the browser.
 If you read this on Chrome browser, then you can start using Cryptarsi right now.
 Otherwise install Chrome or Chromium and open this url again.
 Cryptarsi is loading from internet, but your data and passwords stay on your computer and never travel through internet.
 You can even disconnect your computer from internet now and continue using Cryptarsi.

 With Cryptarsi you can easily encrypt a single file or a large collection of data: text, PDF, audio and video files and view them without leaving your browser.
 Text files are indexed and searchable.
-If you take some time to describe your data or if you have a big cache of text data with Cryptarsi it's very easy to search and locate the relevant documents and files.
+If you take some time to describe your data or if you have a big cache of text data, Cryptarsi is able to search and locate the relevant documents and files.

 Cryptarsi is an open source project available on Github.
 The development of the last version of Cryptarsi was supported by Google Digital News Initiative Fund.